 When we act as your investment adviser, we have to act in your best interest and not put our interest ahead of yours.
-At the same time, the way we make money creates some potential conflicts with your interests.
-While we attempt to mitigate all conflicts, you should understand and ask us about these conflicts because they can affect the investment advice we provide you.
-Here is an example to help you understand what this means.
+At the same time, the way we make money creates some conflicts with your interests.
+You should understand and ask us about these conflicts because they can affect the investment advice we provide you.
+Here are examples to help you understand what this means.